Shrfnt77/RedBrowsers/README.md

 # RedBrowsers
- Dumping Logins From All Chromium Based Browsers , Firfox and Internet Explorer
+Dumping Logins From All Chromium-Based Browsers , Firefox and Internet Explorer

 # Usage
 ```